nicknonnen/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 The original study is a multi-criteria analysis of vulnerability to Climate Change in Malawi, and is one of the earliest sub-national geographic models of climate change vulnerability for an African country.
 The study aims to be replicable, and had 40 citations in Google Scholar as of April 8, 2021.

-This report is a reproduction of Malcomb et al.'s results, and aims to ....

 ## Original Study Information

 The study region is the country of Malawi.
 The spatial support of input data includes DHS survey points, Traditional Authority boundaries, and raster grids of flood risk (0.833 degree resolution) and drought exposure (0.416 degree resolution).